Posted in : - Blog -, Agriculture and Food Policy, Britain's Economic Policy on by : petersen Comments: 0

 - The devastation has only just begun

-- It will become even more apparent when and if Brexit actually happens.
+- It will become even more apparent if Brexit starts in 2021 as now planed.

 - The value of sterling has fallen sharply.

 - This is already increasing prices of foods imported from the EU.

 - Effects on the welfare of poor people who spend nearly a quarter of their incomes on food will be severe.

 - As a consequence, malnutrition which is already widespread will increase further.